rausalgue/IS211_CourseProject/README.md

 The items table contains an Identifier that links a Cloud to the book.
 The cloud in turn contains an identifier that links it to the owner of the cloud.

+To grow our databse, everytime we select a search result, the applicaiton adds it to our database.

 Try Searaching for  some of my favorites:

 9780446310789